KiandaBPM/docs/content/docs/platform/pages/custom.md

      A layout container is a simple way to organise, arrange and move the widgets you add to your dashboard.
 To learn more about layout containers, go to [How to add layout containers to a Dashboard page](/docs/platform/pages#how-to-add-layout-containers-to-a-dashboard-page).

-     In this example, we can select to place our new Custom widget into one of three layout containers - Top, Middle or Bottom:
+     In this example, we can select to place our new Custom dashboard widget into one of three layout containers - Top, Middle or Bottom:

      ![Dashboard Add widget dialog box select Layout container](/images/dashboard-select-layout-container.jpg)